dmcki23/MultiplicativeECA/src/readme.txt

     Set your input, or call the random input function Call validSolutionCoefficientCalculation()
-    the set of ValidSolutions is in the fields of ECAMpostProcessing
+    the set of ValidSolutions is in the fields of ECAMpostProcessing use the extract functions of ValidSolutions if you want arrays of all the solutions' fields

 # Summary